-Dermatofibrosarcoma protuberans (DFSP) is a locally aggressive tumour of fibloblastic origin.
+Dermatofibrosarcoma protuberans (DFSP) is a locally aggressive tumour of fibroblastic origin.
 The initial lesion is a skin-coloured plaque which develops a red/brown colour and nodular surface.

-Dermatofibrosarcoma protuberans consists of a proliferation of spindle shaped cells in the deep dermis with later lesions infiltrating the subcutaneous fat (Figures 1, 2).
+Dermatofibrosarcoma protuberans consists of a proliferation of spindle-shaped cells in the deep dermis with later lesions infiltrating the subcutaneous fat (Figures 1, 2).
 Invasion of muscle may occur.
-There is often superficial sparing, however involvement of the epidermis and ulceration is sometimes seen.
+There is often superficial sparing, however, the involvement of the epidermis and ulceration is sometimes seen.
 Spindled tumour cells are quite uniform in appearance with elongated nuclei and little or no pleomorphism (Figures 3-5) and may be arranged in a storiform manner (swirled and interwoven, figure 6).

 Characteristic positivity for CD34 (Figure 7).
 Negative CD31 and smooth muscle actin.

-Cellular dermatofibroma: Radial proliferation of cells with large nuclei.
-May have haemodsiderin deposits.
+Cellular dermatofibroma — a radial proliferation of cells with large nuclei.
+May have haemosiderin deposits.
 Central part negative for CD34, positive for Factor XIIIa.

-Fibrosarcomatous dermatofibrosarcoma protuberans: Variant of dermatofibrosarcoma protuberans representing tumour progression.
-A focal fascicular or “herring-bone” pattern is present.
-More cellular with increased nuclear pleomorphism and mitotic figure count.
-Staining for CD34 reduced.
+Fibrosarcomatous dermatofibrosarcoma protuberans — a variant of dermatofibrosarcoma protuberans representing tumour progression.
+A focal fascicular or 'herring-bone' pattern is present.
+More cellular than usual dermatofibrosarcoma protuberans with increased nuclear pleomorphism and mitotic figure count.
+Staining for CD34 is reduced.